cmfritz/NLP-Patent-Classification/README.md

 ## Deployment - Final Model

-My final model was trained using the entire dataset and pickled in notebooks mentioned before.
+My final model was trained using the entire dataset and pickled in [these notebooks](https://github.com/cmfritz/NLP-Patent-Classification/tree/main/notebooks) utilized before.
 I decided to use the multi-class model since it was performing relatively well.

 <img src="./images/cm_Final_Model_4class.png" alt="drawing" width="500"/>
 Image by author.

+After training the final model, I used a holdout set of data to test the model.
+The holdout data is for the patents issued in 2010 that has never been used before.
 The accuracy of the final model with the holdout data turned out to dip to 60.2%.
 To me, this indicates that since the holdout patent data predates the patents used in training the final model, there could be shifts in the terms or popular technologies being addressed in these patents.

 ## Conclusion